 Being a grandpa, grandma is a blessing in life.
-Every grandparent knows the happiness because of their beloved grandchildren.
+Every grandparent knows happiness because of their beloved grandchildren.
 Sometimes, a family does not refer only to humans.
 Our pets are real family members too.
-Therefore, If your feline daughter is going to be the mama, you are also proud human grandparent.
+Therefore, If your feline daughter is going to be the mama, you are also a proud human grandparent.
 Congratulation!
-Not only human pregnant women need specific good care, fur babies also need a proper caring during the pregnancy period.
-I will give you the best pieces of advice about how to care for your pregnant mama cat from online resources and own experiences.
+Not only human pregnant women need specific good care, but fur babies also need proper caring during the pregnancy period.
+I will give you the best pieces of advice about how to care for your pregnant mama cat from online resources and my own experiences.

 Symptoms of pregnancy in the cat